Oral Hygiene and Your Dental Implants

 Watch Your Intake of Sticky or Hard Foods

-Eating any food that is inherently sticky or hard can damage your dental implants soon after recovery.
+Eating any food that is inherently sticky or hard can result in damage too soon after dental implant placement.
 Furthermore, these types of foods can also be harmful to your natural teeth if consumed too regularly.

 While dental implants differ from dentures in that they allow for a less restricted diet, proper healing needs to occur first.
 After your dental implant procedure, try to eat soft foods so your mouth and jaw can rest.